rhodyprog4ds/BrownFall25/resources/glossary.md

 repository
 :  a project folder with tracking information in it in the form of a .git file

+schema
+:  (formal)a description of how a database is set up
+:  (informal) a description of what different columns in a data set mean

 Series
 :  a data structure provided by pandas for single columnar data with an index.
 Subsetting a Dataframe or applying a function to one will often produce a Series
 :  [docs](xref:pandas#pandas.Series)